 Dr. Gago monitors your donor’s ovaries with ultrasounds and blood tests to check her luteinizing hormone levels.
-When your donor is ready to ovulate, Dr. Gago performs a minimally invasive procedure to retrieve the egg cells.
+When your donor is ready to ovulate, Dr. Gago performs a minimally invasive procedure to retrieve the oocytes.

-When the donor eggs have been harvested, Dr. Gago takes them to her fertility lab where they’re fertilized using IVF or intracytoplasmic sperm injection (ICSI) techniques.
+When the donor eggs have been retrieved, They are then moved to the IVF lab where they’re fertilized using intracytoplasmic sperm injection (ICSI) techniques.
 The lab team monitors the fertilized eggs for a couple of days while the cells multiply.

 Finally, Dr. Gago performs the embryo transfer, using a thin catheter to place the embryos into your uterus.
 In about two weeks, you’ll have a follow-up appointment and pregnancy test to see if your procedure was successful.